 Nate originally hails from Arlington, VA.
 He did his undergraduate studies at Dartmouth, medical school at Mount Sinai, and his residency in internal medicine at BIDMC.
 His research interests revolve around the epidemiology of chronic kidney disease in populations with unique risk factors, with a particular focus on chronic kidney disease of unknown etiology (CKDu) in Central America; he is also a board member of La Isla Foundation, a nonprofit dedicated to addressing the CKDu epidemic, particularly in Central America.
 He lives with his dog, Simon, and is an avid hiker, canoeist, and general lover of all things outdoors.

-Min Zhuo graduated from Peking University Health Science Center at Beijing, China.
+Min Zhuo graduated from Peking University, China.
 She worked at Peking University First Hospital for two years as an internal medicine resident.
-She continued her internal medicine clinical training at Cook County Hospital and joined the Beth Israel Deaconess Medical Center nephrology fellowship in 2017.
+She completed her internal medicine clinical training at Cook County Hospital and joined the BIDMC nephrology fellowship in 2017.
 She is keenly interested in clinical research in nephrology.
-Her previous research focused on peritoneal dialysis, diabetic nephropathy and contrast-induced nephropathy.
-She has two lovely kindergarteners Iris and Kyla who always keep her busy.
+Her previous research focused on peritoneal dialysis, contrast-induced nephropathy and kidney disease awareness.
+Her current research is pharmacoepidemiology of diabetic nephropathy drugs.
+She has two lovely daughters, who always keep her busy.